-The vast majority of Kyoto’s gesiha live in the Gion district, an area filled with shops, restaurants and teahouses, where geiko and maiko (apprentices) entertain.
+The vast majority of Kyoto’s geisha live in the Gion district, an area filled with shops, restaurants, and teahouses, where geiko and maiko (apprentices) entertain.
 They are artists who are held in very high esteem.
-They are entertainers who are not only hostesses, but also musicians, dancers and poets.
-Their services are expensive and exclusive, usually requiring an introduction via a referral, although some travel agencies and hotels have started creating packages, still it is very expensive.
+They are entertainers who are not only hostesses but also musicians, dancers, and poets.
+Their services are expensive and exclusive, usually requiring an introduction via a referral, although some travel agencies and hotels have started creating packages, still, it is very expensive.

 So we could not have been more surprised to come upon two geisha (the way to tell a geiko from a maiko is the lipstick [if you get close enough] red lips mean she is a full geisha, if only the lower lip is red, she’s a maiko) making their weekly offerings on a Thursday morning in the quiet neighborhood near the Kodaiji Temple.

 I had just shopped (ok, buying another scarf) at the most adorable little shop called Dot Dot when I spotted them across the street.
 I wanted to be as respectful as possible, I crossed the street (we were going to head that direction anyway) and walked behind them heading to the temple.